The Erd\H{o}s-Hajnal Conjecture for Paths and Antipaths

-An $n$-graph is a graph on $n$ vertices.
-A class $\mathcal C$ of graphs (i.e. closed under induced subgraphs) is said to satisfy the \emph{Erd\H{o}s-Hajnal property} if there exists some $c>0$ such that every $n$-graph of $\mathcal C$ contains a clique or a stable set of size $n^c$.
-The Erd\H{o}s-Hajnal conjecture~\cite{Erdo89} asserts that every strict class of graphs satisfies the Erd\H{o}s-Hajnal property, see~\cite{Chud13} for a survey.
-This fascinating question is even open for graphs not inducing a cycle of length five.
-When excluding a single graph $H$, Alon, Pach and Solymosi showed in~\cite{Alon01} that it suffices to consider prime $H$ (i.e. without nontrivial modules).
+An \emph{$n$-graph} is a graph on $n$ vertices.
+For every vertex $x$, $N(x)$ denotes the neighborhood of $x$, that is the set of vertices $y$ such that $xy$ is an edge.
+The degree $\deg(x)$ is the size of $N(x)$.
+In this note, we only consider classes of graphs that are closed under induced subgraphs.
+Moreover a class $\mathcal C$ is \emph{strict} if it does not contain all graphs.
+It is said to have the \emph{(weak) Erd\H{o}s-Hajnal property} if there exists some $c>0$ such that every graph of $\mathcal C$ contains a clique or a stable set of size $n^c$ where $n$ is the size of $G$.
+The Erd\H{o}s-Hajnal conjecture~\cite{Erdo89} asserts that every strict class of graphs has the Erd\H{o}s-Hajnal property; see~\cite{Chud13} for a survey.
+This fascinating question is open even for graphs not inducing a cycle of length five.
+When excluding a single graph $H$, Alon, Pach and Solymosi showed in~\cite{Alon01} that it suffices to consider \emph{prime} $H$, namely graphs without nontrivial modules (a \emph{module} is a subset $V'$ of vertices such that for every $x,y\in V'$, $N(x)\setminus V'=N(y)\setminus V'$).
 A natural approach is then to study classes of graphs with intermediate difficulty, hoping to get a proof scheme which could be extended.
 A natural prime candidate to forbid is certainly the path.
-Chudnovsky and Zwols studied the class ${\mathcal C}_k$ of graphs not inducing the path $P_k$ on $k$ vertices nor $\overline {P_k}$.
+Unfortunately, even excluding the path on five vertices seems already hard.
+Chudnovsky and Zwols studied the class ${\mathcal C}_k$ of graphs not inducing the path $P_k$ on $k$ vertices or its complement $\overline {P_k}$.
 They proved the Erd\H{o}s-Hajnal property for $P_5$ and $\overline {P_6}$-free graphs~\cite{Chud12}.
 This was extended for $P_5$ and $\overline {P_7}$-free graphs by Chudnovsky and Seymour~\cite{ChudSey13}.
-We show in this note that for every fixed $k$, the class ${\mathcal C}_k$ satisfies the Erd\H{o}s-Hajnal property.
+Moreover structural results have been provided for $\mathcal{C}_5$ \cite{ChudMac13, ChudMacPen13}.
+We show in this note that for every fixed $k$, the class ${\mathcal C}_k$ has the Erd\H{o}s-Hajnal property.
 An $n$-graph is an {\it $\varepsilon$-stable set} if it has at most $\varepsilon {n\choose 2}$ edges.
 The complement of an $\varepsilon$-stable set is an {\it $\varepsilon$-clique}.
-A stronger version of the following result was proved by R\"odl~\cite{Rodl86}:
+Fox and Sudakov \cite{Fox08} proved the following: